 It can be eaten ripe, and is soft, fruity and delicious; or unripe, where the texture of the flesh is reminiscent of that of potatoes.
 Jackfruits are used equally in sweet and savoury dishes, from jackfruit curries to stir-fries, from chips to ice-creams.
 The seeds of the fruit once dried and grounded and also be used to make baking flour.

 Jackfruit is a fruit that offers numerous health benefits, not only is it a good source of Vitamin C, the seeds are rich in protein, potassium, Calcium and Iron.
 Its isoflavones, antioxidants, and phytonutrients also mean that jackfruit has cancer-fighting properties.
 A fibrous fruit, it is also known to help cure ulcers and indigestion.

-During a chat with my bar team and development of new menu, one of the bartenders did an amazing puree, which I felt in love and start using it anywhere possible.
-See it in cocktail recipe bellow.
+During a chat with my bar team and development of new menu, one of the bartenders did an amazing puree, which I fell in love and start using it anywhere possible.
+See it in the cocktail recipe below.

 50 ml Jackfruit puree*